fairchildlabs/Lab1/README.md

 ```
 (Demonstration)
-$ - means SSH or PI terminal
+$      - copy and paste into SSH or PI terminal (only the charecters after the $)
-PI> - means PI terminal ONLY
+PI>    - means PI terminal ONLY (Touchscreen or VNC)
 //This is a comment in code, for information only, don't type
-LABPC> This means type this into the cmd window on your labpc
+LABPC>  0This means type this into the cmd window on your labpc
+$$$ This means the lines that follow can be copied and pasted all at once (multiple lines)
 ```

 ## Rename your PI (YOURPINAME - something you can remember)